microsoft/industry/healthcare/solutions/patientOutreach/readme.md

 * If Global Administrator permissions are needed to complete the deployment, ensure this is a joint activity in order to troubleshoot and follow-up with support in case D365 Marketing deployment is having issues.
 * Deploy D365 Marketing to test, development, and production environment to align with the overall [Environment strategy recommendations](../../../foundations/powerPlatform/) for Industry solutions in Power Platform.
-* Similarily, deploy Patient Outreach (and all other Healthcare solutions) to test, developtment, and production environments per the above.
+* Similarly, deploy Patient Outreach (and all other Healthcare solutions) to test, development, and production environments per the above.